 Domestic violence is intentional physical, emotional or sexual harm inflicted on one member of a household by another.
 This can occur between partners, parents and children, or even siblings.
 Incidents of domestic violence can be either singular or ongoing, although two-thirds of all domestic violence cases consist of multiple incidents.
 The overwhelming majority of domestic partner abuse cases involve men abusing women.
 Domestic abuse is also unfortunately common among adults and elderly relatives.

 Numerous studies have documented the rampant presence of alcohol and drugs in domestic violence incidents.
-According to the United States Justice Department, 61% of domestic abusers have substance abuse problems.
-Alcohol addiction is one of the leading risk-factors in abuse among domestic partners.
-87% of domestic violence program directors agree that risk increases when alcohol or drugs are involved.
+According to the United States Bureau of Justice Statistics, 43.6% of domestic abusers have substance abuse problems.
+Alcohol addiction is one of the leading risk-factors in abuse among domestic partners, and 87% of domestic violence program directors agree that risk increases when alcohol or drugs are involved.
 The National Council on Alcoholism and Drug Dependence reports that two-thirds of all domestic violence incidents involve alcohol.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 25% of all women experience rape or physical assault of some kind throughout their lives.
 Many of these women go on to develop substance abuse issues due to their inability to properly cope with the trauma.
 Additionally, children who experience domestic abuse are at a much greater risk for latent drug or alcohol addiction.

-Treatment for simultaneous domestic violence and addiction incorporates a variety of specialty therapies along with medical detox and in-depth psychological counseling.
-The process starts with a thorough psycho-social assessment to familiarize our clinical staff with each patient’s history.
+Domestic violence and addiction treatment incorporates a variety of specialty therapies along with medical detox and in-depth psychological counseling.
+The process starts with a thorough psycho-social assessment to familiarize our clinical staff with each patient\'s history.
 Treatment will vary depending upon whether the patient is a victim or perpetrator of domestic violence.

 Treatment for Victims